The ultimate Hazelnut Cake! All-natural hazelnut flavor in the cake layers and frosting. A simple and delicious combination.

 If you do decide to make them.
 I recommend making them shortly before serving the cake and definitely do not put them in the fridge.

-I decided to decorate the cake with one of my favourite cake combs.
+I decided to decorate the cake with one of my favorite cake combs.
 I used the left side of the right cake comb from this set.

 You’ll want a rather thick layer of frosting around the outside of the cake if you’re going to be using a cake comb and it might take a few passes (and some patching) to get it perfect, but it’s really a very simple way to add a stunning impact to your cakes.